Grimoires by a Biblical King? The Magical Treatise of Solomon and the Key of Solomon

-In Mather’s edition of the Key of Solomon , the grimoire is divided into two parts.
-Both parts deal with various aspects of the practice of magic.
-For example, several chapters are dedicated to the preparations needed to be undertaken by a practitioner of magic.
 In Book I, such chapters include ‘Chapter I. Concerning the Divine Love Which Ought To Precede the Acquisition of This Knowledge’, and ‘Chapter IV.
-The Confessions To Be Made By the Exorcist’, whilst in Book II, one finds such chapters as ‘Chapter IV.
+The Confessions To Be Made By the Exorcist’, while in Book II, one finds such chapters as ‘Chapter IV.
 Concerning the Fasting, Care, And Things To Be Observed’, and ‘Chapter V. Concerning the Baths, And How They Are To Be Arranged’.

 Buer, the tenth spirit, who teaches "Moral and Natural Philosophy" (from a 1995 Mathers edition). ( Public Domain )

 For instance, in Chapter XIII of Book I, one may learn ‘How To Make the Magic Carpet Proper For Interrogating the Intelligences, So As To Obtain An Answer Regarding Whatsoever Matter One May Wish To Learn’, followed by a chapter on ‘How To Render Thyself Master of A Treasure Possessed By the Spirits’.